 Preface1 Acronyms2 Introduction4 PART 1: THE THREE MAIN PILLARS OF PROFESSIONAL AML/CFT OBLIGATIONS6 1.
 Customer due diligence (articles 3, 3-1, 3-2 and 3-3 of the 2004 AML/CFT Law, as amended)8 1.1.
 Identification of the customer / representative (mandataire)8 1.2.
 Identification of the beneficial owner13 1.3.
 Obligations to verify and consult international financial sanctions lists15 1.4.
-Procedure for entering into a business relationship 1.4.1.Assessment of a possible risk when entering into a business relationship .17 1.4.2.Identification of the purpose and the nature of the transaction (business relationship entry form) 1.5.
-Record-keeping and ongoing monitoring 1.6.
-Types of due diligence 1.0.
+Procedure for entering into a business relationship 1.4.1.
+Assessment of a possible risk when entering into a business relationship .
+17 1.4.2.Identification of the purpose and the nature of the transaction (business relationship entry form)18 1.5.
+Record-keeping and ongoing monitoring19 1.6.
 Types of due diligence21 2.
-Adequate internal management requirements (articles 4, 4-1 and article 2-2 of the 2004 AML/CFT Law, as amended)24 , , , , , , , , , , , , , , , , , , , , 2.1.
+Adequate internal management requirements (articles 4, 4-1 and article 2-2 of the 2004 AML/CFT Law, as amended)23 2004 Aivit/CFT Law, as amended)23 2.1.
 The implementation of an internal procedure by the professional24 2.2.
 The implementation of a risk assessment by the professional26 3.
-Cooperation requirements (article 5 of the 2004 AML/CFT Law, as amended)33 PART 2 : SANCTIONS AND REMEDIES 1.
-Administrative sanctions in the event of non-compliance with AML/CFT obligations 39 Administrative sanctions in the event of non-compliance with AML/CFT obligations39 Administrative remedies (right to appeal to the Administrative Tribunal)40 PART 3: GENERAL INFORMATION AND FORMS41 DEFINITIONS41 CHECK-LIST "IDENTIFICATION AND ENTERING INTO A BUSINESS RELATIONSHIP" (MINIMAS) NON-EXHAUSTIVE LIST OF RISK FACTORS PROVIDED BY 2004 AML/CFT LAW 44 EXAMPLES OF FORMS47
+Cooperation requirements (article 5 of the 2004 AML/CFT Law, as amended)33 PART 2 : SANCTIONS AND REMEDIES Administrative sanctions in the event of non-compliance with AML/CFT obligations 39 2.
+Administrative remedies (right to appeal to the Administrative Tribunal)40 PART 3: GENERAL INFORMATION AND FORMS41 DEFINITIONS41 CHECK-LIST "IDENTIFICATION AND ENTERING INTO A BUSINESS RELATIONSHIP" (MINIMAS)43 NON-EXHAUSTIVE LIST OF RISK FACTORS PROVIDED BY 2004 AML/CFT LAW 44 EXAMPLES OF FORMS47